-Kaixin Auto Holdings transfers cash to its wholly-owned Hong Kong subsidiaries, by making capital contributions or providing loans, and the Hong Kong subsidiaries transfer cash to the subsidiaries in China by making capital contributions or providing loans to them.
-Because Kaixin and its subsidiaries control our VIEs through contractual arrangements, they are not able to make direct capital contribution to our VIEs and their subsidiaries.
-However, they may transfer cash to our VIEs by loans or by making payment to the VIEs for inter-group transactions.
-For the years ended December 31, 2019, 2020 and 2021, our VIEs received financial support for daily operation of nil, nil, and US\$3.88 million from our non-VIE subsidiaries, and our non-VIE subsidiaries received financial support of nil, nil and US\$3.90 million from our VIEs and their subsidiaries, respectively.
+Kaixin Auto Holdings transfers cash to its wholly-owned Hong Kong subsidiaries by making capital contributions or providing loans, and the Hong Kong subsidiaries in turn transfer cash to the subsidiaries in the PRC by making capital contributions or providing loans to them.
+Because Kaixin and its subsidiaries operate its business in the PRC and receive economic benefits through the VIEs and the contractual arrangements, Kaixin and its subsidiaries were not able to make direct capital contribution to the VIEs and their subsidiaries.
+Instead, Kaixin and its subsidiaries may transfer cash to the VIEs by loans or by making payments to the VIEs as intergroup transactions.
+For the years ended December 31, 2019, 2020 and 2021, the VIEs received financial support for daily operation of nil, nil, and US\$3.88 million from our subsidiaries, and our subsidiaries received financial support of nil, nil and US\$3.90 million from the VIEs and their subsidiaries, respectively.